hagai-lvi/twitter_term_document_matrix/twitter_net.md

 }
 ```

+## Basic exploration of the data
-Extract a corpus and a TermDocumentMatrix
+Extract a corpus and a TermDocumentMatrix:

 ```r
 # This function returns the most frequent terms in a TermDocumentMatrix